 - Stay in this position for several seconds and then return to your starting position.

-- Do this two more times.
+- Do this two or three more times.

 Lower back exercise

 Lower back pain caused by the sciatic nerve can paralyze you for several minutes at a time.
 This is why you need to stretch this area as soon as the discomfort starts.

 - Lie down on your back.
 It could be either on the ground or on a mat.

 - Stretch your legs and cross your arms.
 Extend your arms to the sides and make sure your palms are facing down.

 - Bend both of your knees, but keep the soles of your feet on the floor.

 - Gently and slowly swing both knees to the right until they touch the floor.